perl11/perl11-blog/content/unicode-identifiers.md

  developers, and users should take into account, and provides specific recommendations to reduce the risk of problems."*

-The most improtant documents are
+The most important documents are

 * [TR31 Candidate Characters for Exclusion from Identifiers](http://www.unicode.org/reports/tr31/#Table_Candidate_Characters_for_Exclusion_from_Identifiers).
 * [TR36 Unicode Security Considerations](http://www.unicode.org/reports/tr36/).